UNHCR: Humanitarian needs reach ‘epic proportions’ in Sudan amid floods

 Residents of villages in Kassala have also reported severe water pollution due to mining waste mixing with drinking water.
 Despite notifying authorities, locals fear no immediate solutions are forthcoming.
 Concerns are growing over potential health risks, including kidney failure and cancer, from contaminated water.

-UNHCR has launched a regional appeal for $40 million to support 5.6 million refugees, returnees, and internally displaced people in East Africa, including Sudan.
+UNHCR has launched a regional appeal for $40 million to support 5.6 million refugees, returnees, and displaced people in East Africa, including Sudan.
 However, the agency has only received $5 million so far, limiting its ability to respond effectively.
 Local sources say the full extent of the damage is difficult to assess due to ongoing floods and communication disruptions.

 Reports from Dongola in Sudan’s Northern State on Saturday indicate that the death toll from the floods had risen to 14, including four children who died from scorpion stings.
 Thousands of homes have collapsed, and the state’s health ministry reported 84 injuries and damage to 18 government facilities.